 When to use Photoshop

 - If you want to create designs that stand out from the crowd, then you might want to design something from scratch.
-And for that, Photoshop is a better tool.
+And for that, Photoshop is a better tool than Canva.

 - Looking to improve your design skills?
 Then try Photoshop, Illustrator, or something similar.

 - Need advanced photo editing capabilities?
-Photoshop is one of the most powerful photo editing applications, which supports RAW files from cameras.
+Photoshop is one of the most powerful photo editing applications, which supports RAW files from various camera manufacturers.

 As a photographer, I have a subscription for Adobe’s Photography Plan, and I use Photoshop extensively for processing and editing my photographs.
 It’s a great tool for creating web design mockups as well.
 Designers often create mockups as PSD files, which is later converted to HTML and CSS.